Mickey One: Cast

-Penn received a nomination for a Golden Lion at the Venice Film Festival.
-However, critical reaction was mostly negative.
-Bosley Crowther in The New York Times praised the visual style but claimed that the film was "pretentious and monotonous."
-Time called the film, "never boring but never very precise, and finally goes to pieces amidst the crash of its own symbols."
-In 1979, James Monaco wrote Mickey One 'except for Woody Allen's Interiors, is the most pretentious film by a major American filmmaker in the last thirty years'.
+Production

 Beatty and Penn did not get along while making this film.
 Beatty later recalled, "We had a lot of trouble on that film, because I didn't know what the hell Arthur was trying to do and I tried to find out ...
 I'm not sure that he knew himself" and added, "To me, the stand-up gags that the guy had to do in Mickey One were not funny and that was always my complaint with Arthur."
 Producer Harrison Starr recalled, "Warren and Arthur had go-arounds ... the role was basically a role of an eccentric, a person whose inner demons were reflected in the world he inhabited ... and I think that was difficult for Warren to play."
 Nevertheless, Beatty and Penn teamed again for Bonnie and Clyde in 1967.